 Summary : Explore the incredible Inside Passage of Southeast Alaska from its northern to southern ends in the company of passionate Alaskan insiders.
 Enjoy a collection of unique towns and Native villages, where you'll learn about the region's compelling history and three distinct Native cultures: Tlingit, Haida, and Tsimshian.
 Along the way, you'll journey through Southeast Alaska's most abundant wildlife areas and glacial fjords.
 Kayak, skiff, and hiking excursions allow for up-close and personal exploration.

 Activities : Birding, Child-Friendly, Culture, Hiking, Kayaking, Triple/Quad Cabins

 $4,995 to $7,695

-This remarkable national park fjord extends 65-miles, contains eight tidewater glaciers, and provides pristine habitat for a wide-array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
-The highlight for many is the Margerie Glacier, known for its dramatic calving displays.
-A Glacier Bay National Park Service Ranger narrates the day’s program and a Native Huna Tlingit interpretive naturalist joins you aboard to reveal traditional cultural ties to this ancient treasure.
+This remarkable national park fjord extends 65 miles, contains eight tidewater glaciers, and provides pristine habitat for a wide array of wildlife, including both brown and black bears, wolves, mountain goats, Steller sea lions, and humpback whales.
+A highlight for many is the Margerie Glacier, known for its dramatic calving displays.
+A Glacier Bay National Park Service Ranger narrates the day’s program and a Native Huna Tlingit interpretive naturalist will join you aboard to reveal traditional cultural ties to this ancient treasure.

 Home to a little over 2,000 permanent residents, Wrangell is the only town in Alaska to have been under the jurisdiction of three flags, and ruled by four nations—the Tlingit, Russia, England, and the United States.
 Enjoy several options to explore this colorful history, including a guided walking tour and a trip to the Wrangell Museum.
 Visit the intriguing State Historic Park, Petroglyph Beach, which contains the highest concentration of petroglyphs in Southeast Alaska.